MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ### Single-tenant distribution

-Outlook-enabled messaging extensions can be distributed to a preview audience across a test (or production) tenant in one of three ways:
+Outlook- and Office-enabled personal tabs can be distributed to a preview audience across a test (or production) tenant in one of three ways:

+#### Teams client

-* **Teams client**: From the *Apps* menu, select *Manage your apps* > **Submit an app to your org**.
+From the *Apps* menu, select *Manage your apps* > **Submit an app to your org**.
 This requires approval from your IT admin.

+#### Microsoft Teams Admin Center

-* **Microsoft Teams admin center**: As a Teams admin, you can upload and pre-install the app package for your organization's tenant from https://admin.teams.microsoft.com/.
+As a Teams admin, you can upload and pre-install the app package for your organization's tenant from https://admin.teams.microsoft.com/.
 See [Upload your custom apps in the Microsoft Teams admin center](/MicrosoftTeams/upload-custom-apps) for details.

+#### Microsoft Admin Center

-* **Microsoft admin center**: As a global admin, you can upload and pre-install the app package from https://admin.microsoft.com/.
+As a global admin, you can upload and pre-install the app package from https://admin.microsoft.com/.
 See [Test and deploy Microsoft 365 Apps by partners in the Integrated apps portal](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps) for details.

 ### Multi-tenant distribution